NiftyLeague/ftso-feed-value-provider/scripts/README.md

 # FTSO Debug & Test Scripts

-This directory contains comprehensive debugging, testing, and monitoring scripts for the FTSO Feed Value Provider system, organized into logical subfolders for better maintainability.
+This directory contains comprehensive debugging, testing, and monitoring scripts for the fully modernized FTSO Feed Value Provider system, organized into logical subfolders for better maintainability.
+All scripts have been updated to work with the unified architecture and modernized components.

 ## 📁 Directory Structure